Fukaya categories of blowups: Moduli spaces of treed disks

 Denote

-As in the definition of Gromov convergence of pseudoholomorphic curves, there is a natural way to endow $\ov{\mc M}_\Gamma$ a compact Hausdorff topology that agrees on the manifold topology on each stratum ${\mc M}_{\Gamma'}$, so that $\ov{\mc M}_\Gamma$ is a cell complex with ${\mc M}_\Gamma$ being the top cell.
+As in the definition of Gromov convergence of pseudoholomorphic curves, there is a natural way to endow $\ov{\cM}_\Gamma$ a compact Hausdorff topology that agrees on the manifold topology on each stratum ${\cM}_{\Gamma'}$, so that $\ov{\cM}_\Gamma$ is a cell complex with ${\cM}_\Gamma$ equal to the top cell.

-\begin{remark} The moduli spaces of weighted treed disks are related to unweighted moduli spaces by taking products with intervals: If $\Gamma$ has at least one vertex and $\Gamma'$ denotes the combinatorial type of $\Gamma$ obtained by setting the weights $w (e)$ to zero and the output $e_{\rm out}$ of $\Gamma$ is unweighted then
+\begin{remark} The moduli spaces of weighted treed disks are related to unweighted moduli spaces by taking products with intervals: If $\Gamma$ has at least one vertex and $\Gamma'$ denotes the domain type obtained from $\Gamma$ by setting the weights $w (e)$ to zero and the output $e_{\rm out}$ of $\Gamma$ is unweighted then

 If the outgoing edge $e_{\rm out}$ is weighted then

 because of the way we define isomorphism of weighted types (see Definition \ref{defn23}).
 Figure \ref{weighted} illustrates a one-dimensional moduli space with weighted output and its boundary strata. \end{remark}